 On the flip side, if you’re the sort of person who just can’t get enough of the sport, then you should be prepared to spend a decent amount of cash to get a high-quality vessel that can withstand frequent use.

-With that in mind, we’ve rounded up the 10 best kayaks of 2020 for beginners and advanced users alike.
+With that in mind, we’ve rounded up the 10 best kayaks for beginners and advanced users alike.

 The K1 integrates a large inflatable seat that’s designed to offer maximum comfort for a truly superior kayaking experience.
 You can even adjust the angle of the backrest to get the desired amount of support for long days spent out on the water.